rsyncOSX/RsyncUIdocs/content/post/Tasks.md

 {{< figure src="/images/tasks/estimate.png" alt="" position="center" style="border-radius: 8px;" >}}

+If there are no files to transfer and delete the estimated view only present the dismiss button.

+{{< figure src="/images/tasks/nosynchronize.png" alt="" position="center" style="border-radius: 8px;" >}}

 When a task is estimated the progress column will show  a *green* bullet.
 Select the task and choose the *i* from toolbar will show the output from rsync.

 {{< figure src="/images/tasks/details.png" alt="" position="center" style="border-radius: 8px;" >}}